ekokotov/react-url-table/README.md

 ```

 ## Features
-- load by URK or display local data
+- load by URL or display local data
 - pagination
 - sorting by multiple columns
 - global search